-On January 7, 2003, President Bush announced the details of a new tax cut proposal intended to provide a stimulus to the economy (see the White House website at [http://www.whitehouse.gov/omb/budget/fy2004/index.html]).
+On January 7, 2003, President Bush announced the details of a new tax cut proposal intended to provide a stimulus to the economy.
 According to estimates by the Joint Committee on Taxation, the revenue reduction from the "economic stimulus" elements of the plan amounted to \$726 billion over FY2003-FY2013.
-The total estimated cost of all the components of the plan would be an estimated \$1.575 trillion.
-Based on CBO baseline budget projections of revenues, this amounts to a reduction in revenues of about 5.3% over that period.
-However, the revenue losses estimated for last few years in the "estimating window" under the Administration's current proposal are substantially larger than for the first few years - a reflection of the impact of making EGTRRA permanent instead of allowing it to expire after 2010.
-The tax cut over the last five years of the "estimating window" (i.e., over FY2009-FY2013) was \$1.046 trillion, or 6.5% of anticipated revenue.
+The total cost of all the components of the plan (including not only the stimulus proposals, but additional tax cut provisions) was estimated at \$1.575 trillion.